 When I first read about this rescue it gave me goose bumps, and I knew right away that I would create a picture book about it.
 I traveled to San Francisco and interviewed one of the divers, James Moskito and crew member, Kathi Koontz, who gave me a tour of the Marine Mammal Center.
-Then I went out on the rescue boat, Superfish, with Captain Mick Menigoz to the area where the rescue took place and began imagining what it must have felt like to be a part of the daring adventure.
+Then I went out on the rescue boat, Superfish, with Captain Mick Menigoz to the area where the rescue took place and began imagining what it must have felt like to be a part of the daring rescue.

 James Moskito was kind enough to make a small clay model of the whale for me, showing how the humpback looked when he first dove underwater to investigate.
 As he wrapped embroidery thread around and around the small clay whale, I began to understand how badly she was tangled and how I would depict her in my illustration.

 Creating this book was an amazing journey full of twists and turns and many, many revisions.
 The experience pushed me both as a writer and an illustrator and was a thrill from start to finish!